Courageous Conversations

 Support the Lab/Shul community in continuing and deepening our work toward racial equity.

 Consider joining an upcoming inter-communal cohort of DRIO, Dismantling Racism from the Inside Out, a program developed by The Kirva Institute.
 Interested in signing up?
-Scan the QR code in the lobby to fill out a simple Google Form or email Ben Freeman at ben@labshul.org
+Click here to fill out a simple Google Form or email Ben Freeman at ben@labshul.org

 We are grateful for our teachers, guides and partners in this work: